CodeReclaimers/neat-python/docs/module_summaries.rst

   level of fitness to be considered "stagnant" (including, most problematically, because they are at the limit of fitness improvement).

 .. py:module:: stagnation
-   :synopsis: Keeps track of whether species are making progress and removes ones that are not (for a configurable number of generations).
+   :synopsis: Keeps track of whether species are making progress and helps remove ones that are not (for a configurable number of generations).

 stagnation
 --------------